onyroid/candy/VISION.md

 [past evidence] — [active direction] — [anticipated direction]
 ```

-An initial research configuration may use three years for each block.
-The number three is a testable design choice, not a universal truth.
+An initial research configuration may use four months for each block.
+The number four is a testable design choice, not a universal truth.
 Different deployments may need shorter or longer windows.

 The past block provides evidence and consolidated experience.
 The active block holds projects, relationships, skills, unresolved questions, and present allocation.
 The anticipated block contains hypotheses about the next period.
 When time advances, the train moves.
 A former forecast becomes active reality, and active life becomes evidence.